Scottish Soldiers Archaeology Project shortlisted for prestigious award

 In addition to events to dedicate plaques at Palace Green Library and Durham Cathedral, a public lecture about the Scottish Soldiers Archaeology Project was also held at Palace Green Library.

 The lecture was jointly delivered by Dr Pam Graves of Durham University’s Department of Archaeology and Professor Emerson Baker of Salem State University Massachusetts.
-A video of this lecture, together with a video of the commemorative event held at Palace Green Library, will be available on line shortly.
+A video of this lecture and a video of the commemorative event held at Palace Green Library, are available online here.

 Research on the remains is ongoing and has so far revealed fascinating details about the early lives of the soldiers and their health.